Glagan/MyMangaDex/README.md

 # MyMangaDex
-Script inspired from [KissAnimeList](https://github.com/lolamtisch/KissAnimeList) that synchronyze what you read on MangaDex.org to your MyAnimeList.net manga list.
+Extension inspired from [KissAnimeList](https://github.com/lolamtisch/KissAnimeList) that synchronyze what you read on MangaDex.org to your MyAnimeList.net manga list.

 * Why?
 Updating your manga one by one, by hand, when you have hundreds of them and read a lot of them each day is a long, tiring task...